-When an exception is raised by the OutSystems, the ExceptionMessage property of the Exception Handler element will be automatically filled-in with a description of the problem.
+When an exception is raised by OutSystems, the ExceptionMessage property of the Exception Handler element will be automatically filled-in with a description of the problem.
 When you raise an exception in your logic, such as a User Exception, you define the Exception Message in the property of the Raise Exception element.

-When you handle an exception in your module, you can use the Log Error property of the Exception Handler element to choose if the OutSystems will log the exception.
+When you handle an exception in your module, you can use the Log Error property of the Exception Handler element to choose if OutSystems will log the exception.
 Logged exceptions will be accessible in the management console of your OutSystems environment.

 In the case of integrations, OutSystems logs all the exceptions independently of the value you set in the Log Error property of the Exception Handler.